Great news! Today, LOréal Paris announced its latest sustainability program, “LOreal For the Future, Because our Planet is Worth it”.

-Today, L’Oréal Paris announced its sustainability program, “L’Oréal For the Future, Because our Planet is Worth it”, which aims to reduce its carbon footprint by 50% per finished product.
-It will also contribute 10 million Euros to environmental projects whose beneficiaries are communities of women around the world.
+The program which aims to reduce the brand’s carbon footprint by 50% per finished product.
+10 million Euros will be donated to environmental projects where beneficiaries are communities of women around the world.

-Delphine Viguier-Hovasse, Loreal’s Global Brand President said that now is the time to reconcile innovation, sustainability and progress, to make the shift to a circular economy and to reduce the impact of products.
+Delphine Viguier-Hovasse, LOreal’s Global Brand President said that now is the time to reconcile innovation, sustainability and progress, to make the shift to a circular economy and to reduce the impact of products.
 “We are not starting from scratch.
-Between 2005 and 2020, our factories and distribution centres have already reduced CO2 emissions by 82%, water consumption by 44%, and waste generation by 35%.
-There is still much work to be done but we will remain strong in our resolve to make a difference and play our part in this race against climate change.
-L’Oréal Paris has a significant role to play being the number one beauty brand of the world, it gives us the power and the duty to make positive changes.”
+Between 2005 and 2020, our factories and distribution centres have already reduced CO2 emissions by 82%, water consumption by 44%, and waste generation by 35%.”

 Here are some of the plans that LOreal is setting in place to reach their sustainability goal: